playermissile/dli_tutorial/index.rst

    :width: 90%

 The players in band A are positioned by the VBI, and so are in place from well off the top of the screen.

-When the first DLI hits, the color is changed at the ``WSYNC`` and there is enough time drawing the first scan line of band B that players 0, 1, and 2 are positioned correctly, but by the time ``HPOSP3`` is set, ANTIC has finished drawing player 3 in its old position.
-Notice that none of the sizes are set until the 2nd scan line of band B.
+Band B shows some problems.
+When the first DLI hits on the last scan line of the 6th line of text, the background color is changed at the ``WSYNC`` and ANTIC moves on to start drawing the first scan line of the 7th line of text (which is the first line of text in band B.) Players 0, 1, and 2 are positioned correctly, which means their horizontal positions were set before ANTIC reached that portion of the scan line.
+The 3rd player remains in the same position as it was in band A, meaning that its horizontal position wasn't set in time.
+ANTIC had stolen enough cycles setting up the mode 4 font that the 6502 didn't get a chance to process the ``sta HPOS3`` before ANTIC had to draw that portion of the scan line.

+Notice also that none of the sizes are set until the 2nd scan line of band B.

-The transition to band C with the ``dli2`` routine produces similar results, there just isn't enough time with the ``WSYNC`` used for the color change *and* all the cycles stolen by ANTIC mode 4 to process the player changes in the first scan line of the band.
+The transition to band C with the ``dli2`` routine produces similar results, there just isn't enough time with the ``WSYNC`` used for the color change *and* all the cycles stolen by ANTIC mode 4 to process the all of the player changes in the first scan line of the band.
+Players 0, 1, and 2 are moved, player 3 is not, and all 4 players don't get the correct size until the 2nd scan line of the band.

+It's possible to imagine a scenerio where a scan line of a player is not visible at all.
+For example, if player 3 above had been positioned very far to the right and ``HPOSP3`` was changed to move player 3 to the far left side, it could be possible that ANTIC has already drawn the left side of the screen but hadn't yet reached the right side where player 3 had been positioned.
+Because ``HPOSP3`` is now showing that player 3 is on the left side of the screen, ANTIC would not draw it at its old location on the right side of the screen.

-Again, I purposely chose mode 4 (in all of its cycle-stealing glory) for these examples to get an idea of the worst-case scenerio.
+As in the `Timing Limitations of DLIs`_ section, mode 4 was chosen (in all of its cycle-stealing glory) for these examples to get an idea of the worst-case scenerio.
 Taking out the ``WSYNC`` and the color change did allow enough time that both the positions and sizes were changed without visible artifacts:

 .. figure:: simple_multiplex_player_no_wsync.png
    :align: center